The little-known and silent disease that damages the kidneys and is among the ten deadliest

 Chronic kidney disease affects approximately 47 million people in the EU and more than 850 million people worldwide.
 An increase in these figures is expected, mainly due to the aging of the population, as well as the increase in the prevalence of hypertension and diabetes, its main risk factors.

-In Spain, CKD is the second disease whose mortality and disability increased the most between 2006 and 2016, after Alzheimer’s.
+In Spain, CKD is the second disease whose mortality and disability increased the most between 2006 and 2016, following Alzheimer’s.
 In addition, of the 55.4 million deaths that occurred in 2019 in the world, more than half (55%) are due to 10 pathologies, among which kidney disease is ranked for the first time, according to the latest report from World Health Organization.
 AND CKD is expected to be among the top five causes of death by 2040 in the world.

-“Through awareness, we hope to improve the underdiagnosis of the disease and the knowledge, not only of the patient about their disease, but also of society in general,” says Marta Moreno, Director of Corporate Affairs and Market Access at AstraZeneca. , which adds: “Making kidney diseases visible and raising awareness of the strong impact on the quality of life of people who suffer from it and their families is key.”
+“Through awareness, we hope to improve the underdiagnosis of the disease and the knowledge, not only of the patient regarding their disease, but also of society in general,” says Marta Moreno, Director of Corporate Affairs and Market Access at AstraZeneca. , which adds: “Making kidney diseases visible and raising awareness of the strong impact on the quality of life of people who suffer from it and their families is key.”

 See them